danielathome19/AP-Computer-Science/Notes/Unit_00.md

 # Unit 0 - Java Development Setup and Installation
 Java is a popular **Object-Oriented Programming (OOP)** language that runs on a wide variety of platforms.
 It is commonly used for building web and mobile applications, as well as for developing desktop and server-side applications.
-Today, it is especially popular because it is easy to learn and transfer concepts to other programming languages, has a large and active community of developers, and continues to be used in enterprise applications due in part to it being cross-platform (i.e., usable on any operating system where the Java Runtime is installed).
+Today, it is especially popular because it is easy to learn and transfer concepts to other programming languages, has a large and active community of developers, and continues to be used in enterprise applications due in part to it being cross-platform (i.e., usable on any operating system where the Java Runtime is installed) since it runs on a compatibility layer known as the **Java Virtual Machine (JVM)**.
 Before doing anything, you first need to install Java and a code editor of your choice.

 To set up Java on your computer, you need to follow these steps:
 1. Download and install the **Java Development Kit (JDK)**.
 The JDK is a software development kit that includes the tools you need to compile and run Java programs.
 You can download the JDK (not the Java Runtime Environment/JRE) from the Oracle website (https://www.oracle.com/java/technologies/javase-downloads.html) or from OpenJDK (https://openjdk.org/)